 What measures will you take to physically distance students while at school?

-MPS schools will follow the new policy changes to implement physical distancing between students.
+MPS schools will implement physical distancing between students.
 Please see the School Operations section on the Health & Safety webpage for updated information.

 Will students and staff maintain at least three feet of distance between each person?

 Yes.
 The number of people who can be in any room at the same time will be based on the size of the room to ensure students and staff can maintain physical distancing.

 Who determines when someone can leave isolation or quarantine?

-Public health officials and MPS nursing contact tracing team are authorized to determine when someone can leave isolation or quarantine.
+Public health officials and the MPS nursing contact tracing team are authorized to determine when someone can leave isolation or quarantine.

 Will temperature checks be required before entering school?